GACJ/complib-help/docs/methods/overview.md

 ![Blue Line tab expanded](../img/blueline_tab_expanded.png) This tab renders a visual representation of the method.
 By default, this is done in the traditional *Diagrams* style with all hunt bells plus a single working bell drawn in coloured lines.
 The method's **grid**, which consists of a single lead/division with all bells drawn in coloured lines, is also shown by default.

 The appearance of the blue line display is highly customisable.
-For more information about how to adjust the display style, see [Customising blue lines](blueline_options.md).
+For more information about how to adjust the display style, see [Customising the blue line](blueline_options.md).

 !!! note
     You need to be logged in as a registered user to adjust the Blue Line display style.